Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### A team currently has several computers in their on-premise environment that runs on Windows 10.
 They need to share files by enabling mapped drives from the computers.
-Which of the following would be an ideal storage solution for this requirement
+Which of the following would be an ideal storage solution for this requirement?

 - [ ] Using the Azure storage - BLOB service.
 - [x] Using the Azure storage - File service.